 Is your application running slow?
 If your users are reporting slower response times, or better, you are measuring response times using a monitoring tool, this here is are some checklist items to go through to asses.

-Backend: There are different application monitoring tools which can help in troubleshooting the performance problem.
-My favourite is NewRelic.
+There are different application monitoring tools which can help in troubleshooting the performance problem.
+My favorite is NewRelic, but there is AppDynamics, SolarWinds and more.
 Following are some ways on how to get started with NewRelic for debugging any performance problem –

-- Application Overview: This is one clear picture of application performance.
-Some of the important things that you can check here are web transaction time, apdex score, throughput and transaction.
+- Application Overview: This gives a clear picture of application performance.
+Some of the important things that you can check here are web transaction time, Apdex score, throughput, and transaction.
 For more details read this.

 - Databases: Databases page shows top database operations by time consumed.
 It shows the throughput and average time taken for each query.
 For more details read this.
 One of the most important thing that you can do is enable slow query log once they are recorded you can find all slow queries under slow query tag at the bottom. read this for more detail.